+ − Upcoming Hearings (2)

 Deborah Ruggiero (D) has served the residents of Jamestown and Middletown in District 74 since first being elected in November 2008.
-She is the chairwoman of the House Committee on Small Business and is a member of the House Committee on Finance, chairing the committee’s Environment/Transportation Subcommittee.
+She is a member of the House Committee on Special Legislation.

 Aside from her legislative duties, she is president of DR Communications Group, an advertising and marketing company.
 The native Rhode Islander is the creator and host of the award-winning radio show, “Amazing Women,” which highlights Rhode Island women who make a difference.
 She is also a member of Save the Bay and Jamestown Rotary.